-Columbia Health Disability Services is a confidential resource for students.
+All Columbia Health divisions/offices are confidential resource for students.
 Additionally at CUMC, the Center for Student Wellness is a confidential resource.

 Most University faculty and staff members have the duty to report incidents to a designated administrator responsible for campus safety.
 Students wishing to keep their information as confidential as possible should speak with a rape crisis counselor, a clinician at the counseling center, a medical provider in the context of receiving medical treatment, or a member of the clergy.
 These members of the community are confidential and private resources for students and do not have the obligation to report instances of dating violence, domestic violence, sexual assault, and stalking.